contentful/contentful-migration/README.md

 Returns a promise for an [Asset][], which must be [processed][process-asset] before it can be published.

+#### Space#updateAsset(data) -> ContentTypePromise

+Updates an existing asset.
+The provided data object needs to have `sys.id` and `sys.version` properties.
+The version provided should be the version of the asset retrieved from the server.

+Read more about [updating resources](https://www.contentful.com/developers/docs/references/content-management-api/#/introduction/updating-resources) on the CMA documentation.

 #### Space#processAssetFile(asset, locale) -> Promise

 Process the file for a particular asset & locale.
 Note that this operation is